 Farah Barakat, an Egyptian born and raised aspiring poetess.
 Obtained her BA in English Literature and Translation and she shows great interest in Gender and Sexuality studies.
 Former librarian/translator at Gudran association for arts and development, and currently working as an administrative assistant at Centre Rezodanse Egypte.

-Poem by Farah Barakat
+Words by Farah Barakat

 Drawing of Farah, photo and edit by Hannah Wolny